IT Terms Glossary Master Guide for Beginners

 IT Phrases with the Letter M

-MAC operating system- This is an operating system developed by Apple which is used on the Macs.
+MacOS-The Mac Operating System was developed by Apple which is used on Mac computers.
 It is a proprietary operating system that can only be run on Apple computers.

 Mac- This a short form for Macintosh, which is a line of personal computers made by Apple Incorporated.